Osmania varsity says no to Rahul Gandhi, Cong sees KCR's hand in denial | Education

 The OU, which was a hub of separate Telangana agitation by the students years ago, was the alma mater of late P V Narasimha Rao, M Chenna Reddy, S Jaipal Reddy and several other veteran leaders, he said.

-Meanwhile, activists of NSUI, held a protest on Monday in the OU campus over denial of permission to Rahul Gandhi's meeting and the arrest of NSUI leaders on May 1.
+Activists of NSUI, held a protest today inside the OU campus over denial of permission to Rahul Gandhi's meeting and the arrest of NSUI leaders.

 The protesting NSUI members, who raised slogans against the TRS government and the university authorities, were taken away by the police.